 Research associate

-I am a PhD candidate in the DFG Research Training Group “Standards of Governance”, which takes place in cooperation with the TU Darmstadt.
-Within the Research Training Group and my PhD, I investigate the links between monetary sovereignty or dependence with standard setting in fiscal regimes and local power struggles.
+Since April 2023 I am a PhD candidate in the DFG Research Training Group “Standards of Governance”, that takes place as cooperation between Goethe-University Frankfurt and the TU Darmstadt.
 Prior to this work, I completed my bachelor’s degree in political science and anthropology and attained my master’s degree in economic sociology with honours at Goethe University.

 From October 2018 to April 2023, I was employed as a student assistant at the department for International Relations and International Political Economy.
-Initially I provided teaching support and literature research, from April 2021 onwards my focus shifted to data research in the DFG project “Financialization and State Capitalism: The Governance of Capital Markets in the BRICSS”.
+I started with teaching assistance and literature research and from April 2021 onwards switched to data research in the DFG project “Financialization and State Capitalism: The Governance of Capital Markets in the BRICSS”.
 During my master studies, I was a lecturer at the Institute of Sociology at LMU Munich for several semesters.
+I currently lecture at the John F. Kennedy Institute at FU Berlin and the Global Political Economy and Development Programme at the University of Kassel.

 Research interests